learn-co-curriculum/phase-0-getting-code-with-git/README.md

 Type `git remote` to see the names of each remote repository (or, "remote") available.

-Since you cloned your repository, you should see a remote name called `origin`.
-The remote name `origin` is the default name Git gives to the remote you cloned
+Since you cloned the repository from GitHub, you should see a remote named `origin`.
+The remote name `origin` is the default name Git gives to whatever remote you cloned from:
-from:

 ```console
 $ git remote